verkag/SLang/README.md

 The idea is to create the frontend of the compiler in OCaml and backend in C++.

 OCaml is the functional programming language.
-Like in every other functional programming language it is very convinient to work with tree representaion of data.
+Like in every other functional programming language it is very convenient to work with tree representaion of data.

 LLVM allows you to easily create the backend of the compiler.